 This clause is optional – delete it if you have reached a comprehensive settlement.
 If either (a) you have not yet agreed a financial settlement (whether by lump sum or regular maintenance payments or both) or (b) you are not in a position to make a lump sum payment until the home has been sold and that is yet to take place, then you can use this clause.
 The former might well be the case if it is just a trial separation at this stage.
 Fill in which of these circumstances applies at the start of the clause and who is making the payments and in what amounts and at what frequencies in clause 17.1.
 In clause 17.2 you can set out the interim arrangements for payment of the mortgage, if there is one – if there is no mortgage, then delete clause 17.2.

-If using this clause, then you will not need clauses 11, 12, 15 or 16 and you should delete clause 2.4.
-Once you have agreed the final financial arrangements, then you will need to vary this agreement by a deed of variation, setting out what your final arrangements are: at that point you can use the wording from the relevant clauses you did not use in this template (e.g. 7, 11 and/or 15 and 16) that apply and slot the necessary wording into the deed of variation.
+If using this clause, then you will not need clauses 11, 12, 15 or 16.
+You should also delete clause 2.4.
+Once you have agreed the final financial arrangements, then you will need to vary this agreement by a deed of variation.
+The deed will set out what your final arrangements are.
+At that point, you can use the wording from the relevant clauses you did not use in this template (e.g. 7, 11 and/or 15 and 16) that apply.
+Slot the necessary wording into the deed of variation.

 18. Family business

-This clause is optional – delete it if you do not have a family company in which shares need to be transferred from one spouse to another as part of the terms of the separation.
-If you need this clause, then complete the details in clauses 18.1.1, 184.108.40.206 and 220.127.116.11.
-The settlement agreement referred to in clause 18.104.22.168 would ensure that no claim for unfair dismissal, etc could be brought against the company by the spouse who is resigning in accordance with clause 22.214.171.124.
+This clause is optional.
+Delete it if you do not have a family company in which one spouse needs to transfer shares to the other as part of the terms of the separation.
+If you need this clause, then complete the details in clauses 18.1.1, 22.214.171.124 and 126.96.36.199.
+The settlement agreement referred to in clause 188.8.131.52 would ensure that no claim for unfair dismissal, etc could be brought against the company by the spouse who is resigning in accordance with clause 184.108.40.206.
 A template for such a settlement agreement is available separately from Legalo.

 19. Life insurance policy

-Note that this clause requires the more expensive (but valuable) type of life insurance to be taken out: the one that builds up value in the policy (as noted in relation to clause 10 above).
+Note that this clause requires that you take out the more expensive (but valuable) type of life insurance.
+That is the one that builds up value in the policy (as noted in relation to clause 10 above).
 Alternatively, if the party paying the maintenance already has a pension scheme that includes a death-in-service benefit, then you should use clause 20 instead.

 20. Death in service – member of an occupational pension scheme